minh160302/eureka-zuul-proxy/README.md

 *This project acts as a load balancer service*

 ## Set up project:
-- JDK 11 with Maven
+- JDK 11 with Gradle